image

 Methods for evaluating the effectiveness of lessons learned initiatives

-To assess the impact of your lessons learned programme, employ these evaluation techniques:
+To evaluate the impact of your lessons learned programme, try the following techniques:

 • Conduct surveys to measure team members’ perceived value of the process